 Leaf Finding Activities

-A nature walk is an ideal setting to teach your child how to identify different plants from their leaves, along with the life cycle of leaves and what purpose they play in a plant.🌿
+A nature walk is an ideal setting to teach your child how to identify different plants by their leaves, along with the life cycle of leaves and the purpose they serve in a plant.

 I found that through this activity, I was able to engage both of my children and was able to impart knowledge about photosynthesis and how plants and trees produce oxygen for us.